 "I stayed at the Hotel Oregon back in the early 2000s and the hotel owners claim it's haunted.
 I was staying overnight and it must have been two or three a.m. when there was a very loud pounding on my door.

-I was in bed asleep with my partner at the time, and I don't scare easily, so I jumped out of bed and ran to the front door and opened it.
+I was in bed asleep with my partner at the time.
+I don't get scared easily, but I jumped out of bed, ran to the front door, and opened it.
 We were mid-hallway and there was no one in either direction.
 At that point I was scared, so I closed the door, locked it, and climbed back in bed.
 There was no other disturbance, but it freaked me out."

 "Given the long history of The Elms Hotel and Spa since its opening in 1888, it’s not surprising that it’s built a reputation as one of Missouri’s most haunted places.
 Its spirits are widely recognized, especially after the hotel was featured in an episode of SyFy’s Ghost Hunters.